 Online Testing is a required part of all US Sailing judge courses.

-Anyone who takes a Club Judge course will receive credentials to take the online test.
-Initial certification involves a seminar and a test on The Racing Rules of Sailing (RRS).
+Anyone who takes a Judge seminar will receive credentials to take the online test.
+Initial certification involves a seminar and a test on The Racing Rules of Sailing (RRS) and hearing pratices.
 A practice test is available online.